Hereditary Breast and Ovarian Cancer Syndrome

 Am I at risk?

-What to look for: ■ Multiple individuals on the same side of your family with breast and/or ovarian cancer ■ Individuals with breast cancer in both breasts ■ Breast and ovarian cancer in the same individual ■ Individuals with breast cancer at age 40 or younger ■ Individuals with breast cancer that is 'triple negative' at 50 or younger ■ Breast or ovarian cancer in a families with Ashkenazi Jewish heritage ■ Men with breast cancer ■ Confirmed genetic mutation anywhere in your family.
+What to look for: ■ Multiple individuals on the same side of your family with breast and/or ovarian cancer ■ Individuals with breast cancer in both breasts ■ Breast and ovarian cancer in the same individual ■ Individuals with breast cancer at age 40 or younger ■ Individuals with breast cancer that is 'triple negative' at 50 or younger ■ Breast or ovarian cancer in families with Ashkenazi Jewish heritage ■ Men with breast cancer ■ Confirmed genetic mutation anywhere in your family.

 How do I get tested?